dddrrreee/cs340lx-25aut/labs/6-logic-analyzer/README.md

     prefetch_flush(r3);
     bx lr
 ```
-We call this before enabling interrupts in `notmain`.
+We call this routine before enabling interrupts in `notmain`.

 Note:
   - We could have made the interrupt trampoline more efficient since